 4. If instructed to do so by the Office of General Counsel or Public Safety, ask the officer for their name, identification number, agency affiliation, and whether they have a warrant.

-Under no circumstance should you physically block or directly interfere with their entry/enforcement action.
+Under no circumstance should you physically block or directly interfere with their entry/enforcement action, or provide false information to an officer.

 DePaul's Public Safety Office does not ask anyone about their immigration status and does not create or maintain any records relating to the immigration status of members of the DePaul community.
 DePaul's Public Safety Office would assist to enforce a valid criminal warrant from any law enforcement agency, including ICE.
 Criminal warrants are issued when probable cause exists to believe the named subject in the warrant has committed a crime.